garfix/nligems/data/shrdlu.md

 This system is really full of innovations, but I will sum them up as follows

 + !
 Procedural representation of knowledge that used both for questioning, commanding and teaching
 + !
-Explicit representation of goals and past events, and allowing the user to question them
+Explicit representation of goals and past events, and allowing the user to ask "how" and "why" questions
 + !
 Uses an ontology to help parsing and to ask meta-questions about the characteristics of the objects in the domain
 + !
 Allows pronouns to refer to objects and events previously mentioned
 + !
 Learns names, rules and concepts from the user